 Still, if you are one of those C++ programmers who are still doing the command prompt-based programming and want to make money as a C++ programmer, learn the real C++.
 For those who know a lot more than just command prompt things, here are ways to make money for you.

 Ways to Make Money as a C++ Programmer

 Here are six creative ways C++ developers can make a decent amount of money programming in C++ in 2021.
 You can make a choice of doing most of the items below or pick and choose among them.
 The choice is yours.

 1. Get a Job in Core C++

 If you love programming like me, a job in C++ is the first thing you should be looking for.
-The first step will take you from writing code on the command prompt to the professional level C++ programming.
+The first step to take you from writing code on the command prompt to the professional level C++ programming.

 I always wanted to work in C++, but my first job from my college campus was to work in Visual Basic 6.
 So I quit the job in the first year itself and moved to a web-based company.